This session is in your schedule. Click again to remove it.

 Publication of abstracts in the Journal of Vascular and Interventional Radiology

-1. Original Scientific Research abstracts accepted for SIR 2020 have been published in the Journal of Vascular and Interventional Radiology; March 2020 Volume 31, Issue 3, Supplement.
-2. Educational Exhibit abstracts accepted for SIR 2020 have been published online‐only, Journal of Vascular and Interventional Radiology; March 2020 Volume 31, Issue 3, Supplement, S1‐S338. www.jvir.org/content/sir_supplements
+1. Original Scientific Research abstracts accepted for SIR 2021 will be published in the Journal of Vascular and Interventional Radiology; March 2021 Supplement.
+2. Educational Exhibit abstracts accepted for SIR 2021 will be published online‐only, Journal of Vascular and Interventional Radiology; March 2021. www.jvir.org/content/sir_supplements

 All abstract presenters (oral and poster) will have the responsibility to upload their presentations in accordance with SIR’s instructions and failure to comply will violate your abstract agreement.
 As such, SIR may consider professional sanctions up to and including exclusion from the SIR scientific program for a period up to 3 years.